When to use a Coriolis meter

 Coriolis meters can operate over a wide range of conditions, including very high temperatures and ultra-low flow rates.

-CODA Coriolis instruments include units capable of measuring fluids down to 0.2 g/h between temperatures of -30°C and 105°C. They can also withstand burst pressures of up to 3x their operating (or proof) pressures – high pressure units have a burst pressure as high as 12000 psi.
+CODA Coriolis instruments have options of full scale operating ranges from 40 to 100,000 grams per hour.
+CODA devices operate between -30°C and 70°C and can withstand burst pressures of up to 3x their operating (or proof) pressures.
+High pressure units have a burst pressure as high as 12000 PSI.